Scream (franchise)

-Scream is an American slasher franchise that includes six films, a television series, merchandise, and games.
+Scream is an American slasher franchise that includes six films (and a seventh in active development), a television series, merchandise, and games.
 The first four films were directed by Wes Craven.
-The series was created by Kevin Williamson, who wrote the first two films and the fourth; Ehren Kruger wrote the third.
+The series was created by Kevin Williamson, who wrote the first two films and the fourth, and will return to write and direct the seventh film.
+Ehren Kruger wrote the third.
 The fifth and sixth installments were directed by Matt Bettinelli-Olpin and Tyler Gillett, with Guy Busick and James Vanderbilt serving as writers and Williamson returning as executive producer.
-Dimension Films distributed the first four films.
-Spyglass Media Group took over the rights from the fifth film on, with Paramount Pictures distributing.
-The film series has grossed over $858million worldwide.
+Dimension Films produced the first four films.
+Spyglass Media Group took over the rights from the fifth film on with Paramount Pictures distributing.
+The film series has grossed over US$910 million at the global box office.

-Neve Campbell, Courteney Cox, David Arquette, and Roger L. Jackson (who voices the various Ghostface killers) starred in the first five films.
-Cox and Jackson reprised their roles for the sixth film and are the only cast members to feature in all films to date, with Cox being the only cast member to have onscreen appearances in every film.
-Cox also broke a record by being the only actress to appear in six consecutive horror movies.
-Hayden Panettiere stars in the fourth and sixth films.
-Melissa Barrera, Jenna Ortega, Mason Gooding, and Jasmin Savoy Brown star in the fifth and sixth films.
-Jamie Kennedy and Liev Schreiber feature in the first three films.
-Skeet Ulrich stars in the first and cameos in the fifth and sixth installments, while Marley Shelton co-stars in the fourth and fifth, and Jack Quaid stars in the fifth and cameos in the sixth.
+Neve Campbell, Courteney Cox, David Arquette, and Roger L. Jackson (who voices the various Ghostface killers) starred in the first five films, and will return for the seventh.
+Cox and Jackson reprised their roles for the sixth and are the only cast members to feature in all films to date, with Cox also being the only actress to appear in six consecutive films of a horror franchise.
+Hayden Panettiere stars in the fourth and sixth films, while Melissa Barrera, Jenna Ortega, Mason Gooding, and Jasmin Savoy Brown star in the fifth and sixth, with Gooding and Brown also reprising their roles in the seventh.
+Jamie Kennedy and Liev Schreiber feature in the first three films, Skeet Ulrich stars in the first and cameos in the fifth and sixth installments, Marley Shelton appears in the fourth and fifth, and Jack Quaid stars in the fifth and cameos in the sixth.
 Additionally, Heather Matarazzo makes cameo appearances in the third and fifth films, as does Nancy O'Dell in the second, third and fourth.
-Having appeared in the iconic opening scene of the first film and on that film's poster, Drew Barrymore is strongly associated with the franchise.
-The series has also drawn many notable actors making single-film appearances as supporting cast or cameos.
+Having appeared in the iconic opening scene of the first film and on its poster, Drew Barrymore is strongly associated with the franchise.
+The series has also featured many notable actors making single-film appearances in supporting cast roles or as cameos.

 Scream (1996), Scream 2 (1997), Scream (2022), and Scream VI (2023) received high praise from critics.
-Scream 3 received a more mixed response, as did Scream 4, Craven's final film; both were later reappraised and the fourth film was generally seen as a return to form for the series.
-Commercially, the first three films and the fifth were high performers at the box office, each earning well over $100 million worldwide, though Scream 4 had a disappointing domestic run.
-The film series has been the recipient of several awards, including a Saturn Award for Best Actress and MTV Movie Award for Best Female Performance for Campbell and a Saturn Award for Best Horror Film for Scream (1996).
+Scream 3 (2000) received a more mixed response, as did Scream 4 (2011), Craven's final film; both were later reappraised and the fourth film was generally seen as a return to form for the series.
+Commercially, the first three films and the fifth and sixth were high performers at the box office, while Scream 4 had a disappointing domestic run.
+The film series has also been the recipient of several awards and nominations, including winning Best Movie twice at the MTV Awards (for Scream in 1996 and Scream VI in 2023).